-YRDSB supports these concerns as there are countless URLs, web addresses and other web assets connected to the Board.
-Additionally, despite efforts to share accessible content through social media, these social media websites and apps (e.g., Twitter and Instagram) are not fully accessible at this time.
-Further complicating the matter is the recognition that not all YRDSB-related web content is approved by the Board (e.g., Google Sites created by educators).
+The joint letter to Minister Cho notes that the response for question 14 requires very difficult and onerous reporting.
+As approved by the Board's Executive Council, YRDSB supports these concerns as there are countless URLs, web addresses and other web assets connected to the Board.
+Additionally, not all YRDSB-related web content is approved by the Board (e.g., Google Sites created individually by YRDSB educators).
 However, all Board-approved web content through Corporate Communications does comply with WCAG 2.0 Level AA, including the new website and Board-approved videos.

-The joint letter makes the following proposal for responding to question 14 in a way that would allow educational institutions to report their web assets effectively and efficiently:
+The joint letter makes the following proposal for responding to question 14 in a way that would allow educational institutions to report their web assets more effectively and efficiently:

-- 1. Main URL (i.e., www.yrdsb.ca) and top-level subpages managed by the central web/communications departments, as well as any separate subsites managed by those departments; and - 2.
-Main social media accounts (e.g., LinkedIn, Twitter, Facebook, Instagram) i.e., used as primary sources for information sharing.
+- 1. Main URL (i.e., www.yrdsb.ca) and top-level subpages managed by the central web/communications departments; and - 2.
+Main social media accounts (e.g., LinkedIn, Twitter, Facebook, Instagram) used as primary sources for information sharing.

-The Board will respond accordingly to question 14 of the accessibility compliance report by listing only the main URLs, top-level subpages and main social media accounts.
+The Board has responded accordingly to question 14 of the accessibility compliance report by listing the main URL, top-level subpages and main social media accounts.